 And, of course, as I get older, it's gotten more and more difficult for me to hand hold slower shutter speeds without seeing some impact.
 Whereas I used to be very comfortable pushing 1/15 handheld without IS one moderate telephoto lengths, now I'd say that 1/30 is my limit, and I try to stay above 1/60 if I can.

-Lens versus Sensor IS
+Lens versus Sensor Stabilization

 Moreover, with really long focal lengths, you are transcribing a very narrow angle of view overall.
 A 300mm lens sees about an 8° wide view.
 At a distance of 50’ (~15m) the field of view is about 6 feet (2m) on the long axis.
 I've seen people struggling to keep framing (and the focus sensor being used) within even a 6" side-to-side position on the subject, which translates to about 500 pixels on a 24mp camera.
 That's more than you can move the image sensor in any existing 24mp IBIS system I know of.
 Yet it is often within the range that a lens-based systems can deal with.

-Mirrorless cameras, of course, use the image sensor to drive what the viewfinder shows and incorporate the focus system, so having on-sensor IS (again, typically referred to as IBIS, tends to mean that every lens you mount on the camera has some viewfinder stabilization active at all times (there may be some exceptions with adapted lenses on some systems).
+Mirrorless cameras, of course, use the image sensor to drive what the viewfinder shows and incorporate the focus system, so having on-sensor stabilization (again, typically referred to as IBIS, tends to mean that every lens you mount on the camera has some viewfinder stabilization active at all times (there may be some exceptions with adapted lenses on some systems).

 The issue with IBIS is that it needs information about the lens to work correctly (thus the exception for some adapted lenses that aren't supplying the proper lens info).
 IBIS also has a modest range that it can correct, and it adds heat and mechanical complication at the most expensive part of the camera (image sensor).